channerduan01/channerduan01.github.io/data_mining/Isolation Forest.md

 - Each isolation tree can be specialised as each sub-sample includes different set of anomalies or even no anomaly (feature-sampling may make further effect)

 It is really important to find a appropriate sub-sampling size.
+### Feature Selection
+For high dimension data sets that have a large number of irrelevant attributes or background noises, feature selection can be a really important part for outlier detection task.
+**Kurtosis (峰度) and Grubb's test** are good choices.

 ## Using Isolation Forest
 First, the whole forest is built on the sub-sampling from original data.
 Then, the path lengths for all the data are measured and the anomaly scores are calculated.